postmanlabs/labs-docs/src/pages/docs/administration/sso/admin-sso.md

 To configure a new authentication method, click **Add a new authentication method** button.

-In the **ADD AUTHENTICATION METHOD** modal, select the authentication type.
+In the **Add Authentication Method** modal, select the authentication type.
 Enter an authentication name that is easily identifiable to your team.
 Then click the **Proceed** button.

 <img src="https://assets.postman.com/postman-docs/add-auth-method.jpg" width="350px" alt="Authentication Method"/>